 We understand if you are partial to wood pellet grills (also called wood pellet smokers).
 Pit Boss and Traeger grills offer precision temperature control and wood-fire flavoring that can’t be beaten.
 Still, some people prefer the nostalgic experience and flavoring that charcoal grills offer, while others prefer the easy set-up and clean-up you get with a gas grill.
 In either case, Weber makes the best charcoal and gas grills on the market.
 We also appreciate that Weber has grills available in all price ranges.

-So if you are looking for an alternative to Traeger and Pit Boss wood pellet grills, Weber is the top competitor; however, if you are looking for a quality pellet grill, then stick with Traeger or Pit Boss.
+So if you are looking for an alternative to Traeger and Pit Boss wood pellet grills, Weber is the top competitor for direct flame grilling; however, if you are looking for a quality pellet grill, then stick with Traeger or Pit Boss.
 Just make sure you pick a wood pellet grill with plenty of hopper capacity, because there is a good chance you will use your new grill all of the time.

 What Is The Best Wood Pellet Grill?